Eight Quick Car Checks Before Hitting The Road

 Check the level and fill if required.
 Don’t overfill though.
 When your engine is going the water heats up and can overflow.

+Your tyres are very important, so ensure not only to check the tyre pressure but also the tyre tread during your car checks.
 Having the right tyre pressure helps you to brake properly and aids in fuel efficiency.
 If your tyre pressure is too low, it can distort your tyre’s footprint.
-Meaning, when your car’s tyre contacts the road the wear and tear on the tyre can increase dramatically – which means you will need to get new tyres more regularly.
+Meaning, when your car’s tyre contacts the road the wear and tear on the tyre can increase dramatically.
+This means you will need to get new tyres more regularly.

-On the other hand if your tyre pressure is too high, it can keep your tyres from having enough grip on the road – which can lead to the car ‘moving’ when it passes over bumps and potholes.
+On the other hand if your tyre pressure is too high, it can keep your tyres from having enough grip on the road.
+This can lead to the car ‘moving’ when it passes over bumps and potholes.
 To ensure a smooth ride, have the appropriate tyre pressure.

-To check the tyre pressure, firstly find out what it is from the handbook and then get a tyre pressure reading.
-If it is too high, let some pressure out and if too low, simply put some air in.
+To check the tyre pressure, firstly find out what it is from the car’s handbook or owner’s manual and then get a tyre pressure reading.
+If it is too high, let some pressure.
+If too low, simply put some air in.
+It is wise to consider the type of driving you will be doing.
+Different tyre pressure is required for driving on hard bitumen roads compared to driving on sand.
+So if you are heading off on a 4wd weekend trip ensure you have the appropriate tyre pressure.
+You don’t want a tyre blowing from having the wrong tyre pressue.

 TIP: Best to check the oil, water, coolant and tyres when the car is cool.
 Also, check and inflate your tyre pressure when the tyres are cold.
 You get a more accurate reading if you do.
 And don’t forget to check your spare tyre.

 Driving without lights and indicators is just plain dangerous – and illegal.
-If driving at night ,you need to see the road.
+And Police can pull you over and fine you.
+If driving at night you need to see the road.
 And without indicators other drivers don’t know what you are doing.
-So a quick check of these should be added to your check list.
+So a quick check of these should be added to your pre-drive car check list.

-Lastly, but not least, check your emergency road side kit.
-If you don’t have any, I would suggest you get some.
+Check your emergency road side kit.
+What is it and what should you have in it?
+Well, If you don’t have any tools, I would suggest you get some.
 Though you can’t pre-empt what might happen during your road trip, it is wise to have some tools that will enable you to fix minor problems.
+Your vehicle should have come with a spare tyre and tools to change the tyre, but other tools such as a spanner can be useful.
+I have found tape good for taping things until you can get to a mechanic to fix the issue properly.
 And even if you don’t know how to use them, hopefully someone may stop and help you.

-Joining, or updating roadside assistance is a good idea.
+My last suggestion for my quick pre-drive car checks is joining, or updating roadside assistance is a good idea.
 Each Australian state has their own but usually offer Australia-wide assistance.
 Check you have your Australia-wide road side assistance details in your wallet.
+While checking, check you have insurances in order.

 Finally, I cannot recommend enough doing these eight quick car checks before hitting the road.
 Of course, they do not replace a full car service but they can help to keep your car in good condition for your road trip.
 I do them before any road trip I undertake and I hope you do too.
 I would hate to see you on the side of the road somewhere!
 Happy road tripping.

-My Favourite Travel Resources that help me discover Australia.
+My Essential Travel Resources that help me discover Australia now.

-* I purchase camping & caravanning gear through Caravan RV Camping, Amazon and BCF.
+* I purchase camping & caravanning gear through Caravan RV Camping, Amazon, Anaconda and Outback Equipment.
+I power up with a Bluetti Solar Powerbank.

 16 Comments